 Sorbonne University educates doctors who hold positions of responsibility in all socio-economic sectors.
 They help provide answers and solutions to the main challenges of tomorrow's world, are stakeholders in public and private decision-making and belong to an active global alumni network.

 The doctoral charter

-At Sorbonne University, each doctoral student has a unique profile resulting from an individual training pathway.
-Each doctoral student benefits from personalised support throughout their career, which meets the requirements of inter-disciplinarity and scientific openness, internationalisation and inter-culturality, sectorial openness and the researcher's social responsibility.
+At Sorbonne University, each doctoral candidate has a unique profile resulting from an individual training pathway.
+Each doctoral candidate benefits from personalised support throughout their career, which meets the requirements of inter-disciplinarity and scientific openness, internationalisation and inter-culturality, sectorial openness and the researcher's social responsibility.

 Thus, doctoral courses at Sorbonne University encourage:

 - international openness to ensure the development of intercultural skills, the ability to evolve and think in an international and multicultural environment;

 - openness to an interdisciplinary approach and to different scientific cultures to ensure a good understanding of the challenges of tomorrow's world beyond one's field of expertise;

 - openness to the various socio-economic sectors, to guarantee a good knowledge of all sectors and professions open to doctors and a career development corresponding to everyone's expectations;

 - reflection on relations between society and science and the societal impact of research and scientific expertise, in order to fully assume their place as a researcher within society and public debate.

 Doctoral candidates are stakeholders of their training and professional development.
 Sorbonne University supports and accompanies them in this process.
 They are called upon to contribute to the coordination and evolution of doctoral courses at Sorbonne University.